actigraph/StudyAdminAPIDocumentation/README.md

 -------------------
 The CentrePoint (V2) API was developed to provide other software systems a web interface to the CentrePoint Web Portal.
 The api provides access to the same core study and de-identified subject data that can be accessed within [Study Admin](http://studyadmin.actigraphcorp.com).

-CentrePoint (V3) API
+CentrePoint Integration Guide
 -------------------
+To view other alternatives in order to integrate with the CentrePoint System, refer to the [CentrePoint Integration Guide](https://github.com/actigraph/CentrePointIntegrationGuide#centrepoint-system-integration-guide).

+### CentrePoint (V3) API
 This documentation was constructed specifically for the CentrePoint (V2) API.
-ActiGraph has recently launched the **CentrePoint (V3) API** which provides additional flexibility with it's ability to retrieve RAW sub-second resolution actigraphy data and EPOCH summary data.
-To view the CentrePoint (V3) documentation, goto: https://github.com/actigraph/CentrePoint3APIDocumentation
+ActiGraph has since launched the **CentrePoint (V3) API** which provides additional flexibility with it's ability to retrieve RAW sub-second resolution actigraphy data.
+To view the CentrePoint (V3) API documentation, goto: https://github.com/actigraph/CentrePoint3APIDocumentation

 Enabling API Access